Skip to main content

 You cannot declare a column when it has data incompatible with the preexisting auto-discovered data type.
 To ingest data into a declared column with a specified data type, create a new table in which the column is declared, then ingest from the existing table.
 You can perform table-to-table ingestion in the UI or the API.

-For information on how to declare columns, see Creating a schema.
+For information on how to declare columns, see Updating a schema.

 Relation to sampling